kryptokrona/kryptokrona/README.md

 ### How To Compile

-On Linux or Mac on a non standard architecture, and can't get GNU Readline/Ncurses compiled?

-Disable it with `cmake .. -DENABLE_READLINE=FALSE`

 #### Ubuntu 16.04+ and MacOS 10.10+

 There is a bash installation script for Ubuntu 16.04+ and MacOS 10.10+ which can be used to checkout and build the project from source: